 - Centralized.
 One center has high accessibility and thus represents the dominant element of the network and the spatial structure it supports.
 This is the common characteristic of hub and spoke networks.

 - Distributed.
-No center has a level of accessibility significantly different from the others, which implies a high connectivity levels and redundancy.
+No center has a level of accessibility significantly different from the others, which implies a high connectivity level and redundancy.